henrymorgan10/-mcorp-home/README.md

 <img width="198" height="205" alt="Thor" src="https://raw.githubusercontent.com/henrymorgan10/mcorpai-org/main/Thor.PNG" />

+**It is only a symbolic image.
+The noble values it represents should never be diminished.**

 The official name of the existing UN Security Council body is the Permanent Members, commonly known by the abbreviation P5.

 If the new consultative body were simply named after its institutional status, such as Semi-Permanent Members (SP-22), it would inevitably be perceived as merely a subordinate extension of the existing P5 structure.